 National Marine Fisheries Service

 Jones, Darin; Wilson, Christopher D.; de Robertis, Alex; Rooper, Chris; Weber, Thomas; and Butler, John L., "Evaluation of rockfish abundance in untrawlable habitat: combining acoustic and complementary sampling tools" (2012).
-Center for Coastal and Ocean Mapping.
+Fishery Bulletin.
 1095.